 28) Avoid Duplicate Content by Creating a Static Homepage: Identical content is the bane of any blogger’s existence.
 When you setup your WordPress site, the default is posting your latest content on the homepage.
 The problem with this is that showing the content on the homepage and in the respective post creates that dreaded duplicate content.

 To fix this, create a page for blog posts and go to the reading settings.
 Once you’ve done this, choose between latest posts or a static page for the front page displays.

 Each article you post should be represented by an excerpt, then double check that the discourage search engines from indexing this site is not selected.

-29) Track Your Progress with Google Analytics: Using an analytics tool such as Google Analytics will help you monitor your progress.
+29) Track Your Progress with Google Analytics:

 you should always be aware of how well you’re doing, and this is the way.